msfninja/wcs/README.md

 }
 ```

- If its value is set to true, it won't ask for a PIN-code and a port upon initiating the server CLI.
-If it's set to false however, it will.
-Keep in mind that the server will automatically set this value to true every time you initiate the server CLI, enter a PIN-code and a port.
+ If its value is set to `true`, it won't ask for a PIN-code and a port upon initiating the server CLI.
+If it's set to `false` however, it will.
+Keep in mind that the server will automatically set this value to `true` every time you initiate the server CLI, enter a PIN-code and a port.

 ## Compiling the Sass code